Online activity prediction via generalized Indian buffet process models: Organization of the supplementary material

 \section{Organization of the supplementary material}

 The supplementary material is organized as follows.
 Section \ref{app:background} provides the necessary background on Bayesian nonparametrics and states the main results used in our proofs.
-Section \ref{app:proofs} collects the proofs of our theoretical results and Section \ref{app:plots} reports additional plots not included in the main manuscript.
+Section \ref{app:proofs} collects the proofs of our theoretical results.
+Section \ref{app:method_details} reports additional methodological details, including direct posterior sampling for the participation-threshold problem and numerical evidence for parameter estimation.
+Section \ref{app:simu_true_model} reports the ``data from true model'' simulations moved from the main text.
+The remaining sections collect generative schemes, details on competing methods, additional plots, benchmark construction details, data preprocessing details, and the power-formula derivation.